Skip to content

 \label{addingDCAsegments}

-You can overlay the saved cases in the plot by checking the box under "Show" column for each saved case.
+• Saved cases can be visualized on the DCA plot by checking the box under the "Show" column next to each saved case.

 Importing saved Type well DCA case to DCA and saved cases from DCA into Type well